29th Apr 2022

 HDRO is a next generation ETF that allows retail clients to invest in hydrogen, by offering exposure to hydrogen stocks at the forefront of innovation towards a greener, more sustainable economy.

-90% of the world’s energy consumption is currently provided by fossil fuels, which are non-renewable and harm the environment, contributing to global warming.1 As natural reserves dwindle, and populations grow, there is a clear need to find clean, sustainable energy solutions to meet increasing demand.
+Around 80% of the world’s energy consumption is currently provided by fossil fuels, which are non-renewable and harm the environment, contributing to global warming.1 As natural reserves dwindle, and populations grow, there is a clear need to find clean, sustainable energy solutions to meet increasing demand.
 None of the existing alternative energy sources such as solar, wind or biomass are able to provide sufficient, consistent and cost-effective energy supply.
 Electrification alone cannot reduce emissions to zero.

 Global attention is now, more than ever, focused on sustainability and decarbonization.
 Biden’s election to US President has further propelled the green agenda to the fore, with the USA and EU both committing to be climate-neutral by 2050.
 Environmental factors are combining with political will to make steps towards a greener future not just a luxury, but a necessity.